daniellekurtin/task_switching_paradigm/README.md

 # Task Switching Paradigm

 Hello!
-This paradigm switching between three tasks: the spatial rotation, digit span, and spatial span.
-These tasks were chosen to maximize switch cost in a cued, task switching paradigm.
+This cued, task switching paradigm switches between three tasks: the spatial rotation, digit span, and spatial span.
+This task was coded with the intent for other researchers to modify it to suit their experimental needs, so please, pull it and play!

-This task was coded to be MRI and EEG compatible, but requires installation of this package:
+This task was coded to be MRI and EEG compatible, and thus requires installation of this package:

        pip install git+https://github.com/tiborauer/pyniexp.git